Devastated Arkansas parents still looking for answers after basketball team sexual assault incident

 Parents are accusing the school district of trying to silence them and attorneys

-Parents of Huntsville, Arkansas, middle and high school students are still desperate for answers months after several younger members of a boys' basketball team alleged last winter that older boys sexually assaulted them in the locker room.
+Parents of Huntsville, Arkansas, middle and high school students are still desperate for answers months after younger members of a boys' basketball team alleged last winter that older boys sexually assaulted them in the locker room.

 "I know these boys," the mother of one victim told Fox News Digital on the condition of anonymity to protect her son from further harassment.
 "They're having nightmares."